iga-ops/Twitter-Sentiment-Analysis-RNN/README.md

 # Twitter-Sentiment-Analysis-RNN
-Sentiment analysis of tweets using Long short-term memory (LSTM), which is a variation of the Recurrent Neural Network.
+A solution to the problem of sentiment analysis from text using deep learning.
+The problem was analysed using a variation of Recurrent Neural Networks (RNN) - the Long short-term memory (LSTM).

+The task was to analyse and prepare a selected dataset and create a classification model.
+As a result of the experiments, a model was found which best classifies whether a tweet has negative overtones.